Discover Financial: Business developments

-In 2019, Discover Financial Services' subsidiary Discover Bank eliminated most fees on all of its deposit products.
-Additionally, Discover Home Equity Loans surpassed $1 billion in funded loans, helping over 20,000 homeowners with their financial goals.
+In 2019, Discover Financial Services' subsidiary Discover Bank eliminated most fees on its deposit products.
+Additionally, Discover Home Equity Loans surpassed $1 billion in funded loans.
 DFS also launched contactless cards this year.

 In 2021, Discover Bank originated 14,148 mortgages worth $1.3 billion.

+In February 2024, Capital One announced it had entered into a definitive agreement to acquire Discover Financial in a $35.3 billion all-stock deal.